Still (play): Scene Fourteen

 Constantinople, Morgan, and Dolores are all on stage, facing the audience.
 They each speak as though writing a letter and at times, speak at the same time.
 Constantinople speaks to his mother, Morgan to Constantinople, and Dolores to the child inside her.
 Dolores speaks of how she will be waiting and ready for when the child arrives.
 Constantinople admits he will miss Morgan, and he thanks her before fading off stage.
 Morgan is left alone on stage.
 She speaks of what her loss feels like and what she will deal with in the rest of her life.
 She speaks of her hopes of sharing Constantinople with more children and how she will never stop missing and loving him.
 Lights fade on Morgan and the play ends.

 Playwright notes

 Silverman notes that the play should not contain an intermission.
-She also explicitly notes that actors should refrain from crying unless specifically stated, and that all crying must be understated and subtle.
+They also explicitly notes that actors should refrain from crying unless specifically stated, and that all crying must be understated and subtle.
 Silverman remarks that actors should find humor in the dark moments of the play as well as the moments of joy.